xycabcd/jpm/README.md

 ## Building

 Use anything to get the dependencies specified in `deps.yml`.
+This file itself is compatible with both this project's definition file and the upstream project's app.yml file.

 Use any compiler to build the source code with Java 17 and the classpath of the dependencies.